 | Heavy + hotspot (work, streaming, other devices) | ~2 GB/day | 20 GB |

-As a practical rule: for a normal week of tourism, between 5 and 7 GB is usually more than enough if you connect to the hotel Wi-Fi at night.
-If you're going for two or three weeks, a more generous plan or one with a top-up option is better.
-You can find a more detailed guide on how much data I need for travel.
+As a practical rule: for a normal week of tourism, between 5 and 7 GB is usually more than enough if you connect to hotel WiFi at night.
+If you're going for two or three weeks, a more flexible plan or one with a top-up option is better.
+You have a more detailed guide in how much data do I need to travel.

 How to choose your eSIM plan

-Not all plans are the same, so it's worth looking at some key details before buying.
-Choosing wisely avoids the classic shock of running out of data halfway through your trip or paying for gigabytes you won't use.
+Not all plans are created equal, so it's worth looking at some key details before buying.
+Choosing wisely avoids the classic scare of running out of data halfway through your trip or paying for gigabytes you won't use.

 - Destination coverage: Make sure the plan covers the continental United States (and Hawaii or Alaska if you're going there).